 The radio in your phone radiates a few milliwatts of power.
-Milliwatts are thousands of a watt.
+Milliwatts are thousandths of a watt.
 The base station radios in a 5G network radiate in the range from about one quarter of a watt to 120 watts, the power of an incandescent light bulb.
-The most powerful AM radio station transmitters in the US radiate 50,000 watts.
+The most powerful AM radio station transmitters in the US radiate 50,000 continuous watts of power.
 AM radio transmitters have been built that radiate ten times that amount: 500,000 watts.
-If you are too close to a broadcast transmitter radiating thousands of watts, and you have to be very close, you can be subjected to enough energy to cause a burn.
+If you are too close to a broadcast transmitter radiating thousands of watts, and you have to be very close, you can be subjected to enough energy to cause a radio-frequency burn.
 But no ill health effects have been attributed to high power broadcast transmitters when operated safely.

 Don't fear your phone or nearby cell site.